-MEAL PLANS
+MFAI PLANS

-All students must participate in a meal plan.
+All full-time students must participate in a meal plan.
 Limited or no food options are available during the fall, Thanksgiving, December Holiday, winter, and spring breaks.
-During some breaks, food may be available by using Coyote Cash, cash, or by purchasing a break week meal plan.
+During some breaks, food may be available by using Coyote Cash, or credit card.
 Dining services, including where and how they will be offered to students, are subject to the discretion of the College and may be modified in response to public health concerns, emergencies, or other unforeseen circumstances.